pcamacho-o/FSE_In_Support/SQL_FSE/README.md

 LIMIT 5;
 ```

-✅ **Output:** A ranking of the most time-consuming spare parts involved when there is an issue to resolve.
+✅ **Output:** A ranking of the spare parts replaced in relation to the intervention's resolution time.

 | spare_part_use | resolution_hours |
 | -------------- | ---------------- |